-- 1.14 Councilors (also sometimes called members) are the local elected representatives for the area.
+- 2.6 Councillors (also sometimes called members) are the local elected representatives for the area.
 The District is comprised of Wards and each Ward has a number of Councillors who represent it.
-Councillors attend Council meetings and a number of them will comprise the members of various committees such as the Planning Committee and the Cabinet (Local Plan) Committee.
+Councillors attend Council meetings and a number of them will also be members of various committees such as the Planning Committee and the Cabinet (Local Plan) Committee.
 The members of committees will listen to any statements made by the public, discuss and debate the reports of officers, question the officers and ultimately vote on any recommendations.
-The Overview and Scrutiny Committee plays a vital role in maintaining an overview of the City Council's work and looking in depth at areas of particular significance or concern, including examining decisions made by other committees and the executive. - 1.15 Councillors are a bridge between the community and the Council, being able to liaise with constituents and raise any issues with council officers.
+The Scrutiny Committee plays a vital role in maintaining an overview of the City Council's work and looking in depth at areas of particular significance or concern, including examining decisions made by other committees and the executive. - 2.7 Councillors are a bridge between the community and the Council, being able to liaise with constituents and raise any issues with council officers.
 Your local Councillor is able to act as an advocate on planning applications for constituents or applicants if they are not a member of planning committee and can also give advice on the planning process and talk about local planning issues in the area.
 Councillors can call for applications to be discussed at committee and there are specific provisions for them to address committees.
 If you would like to contact your local Councillor the list of names and contact details can be found on the Council's website at: Your Councillors Winchester City Council

-Town & Parish Councils
+Parish and Town Councils

-1.16 There are Town & Parish Councils covering all of the District except the Winchester Town area.
-Within Winchester Town, the Winchester Town Forum discusses issues that may affect the Winchester Town area, but they do not have the same formal role in relation to planning applications, that Town/Parish Councils do.
-Local residents
+2.8 There are Parish and Town Councils covering all of the District except the Winchester Town area.
+Within Winchester Town, the Winchester Town Forum discusses issues

-- should therefore contact their local Ward Member within Winchester Town in relation to planning applications. - 1.17 Town & Parish Councils are formally notified of planning applications and are also consulted on planning policy issues.
-Most Town & Parish Councils have their own planning committees where they discuss applications and agree on a response. - 1.18 Town & Parish Councils can request that an application is determined at the Winchester City Council (WCC) Planning Committee if their response raises relevant planning considerations which are contrary to the planning officers' recommendation.
-Town and Parish Councils are provided with a pro-forma to complete which will be web published as part of the electronic case file.
+- that may affect the Winchester Town area, but they do not have the same formal role in relation to planning applications, that Parish and Town Councils do.
+Local residents should therefore contact their local Ward Councillor within Winchester Town in relation to planning applications. - 2.9 Parish and Town Councils are formally notified of planning applications and are also consulted on planning policy issues.
+Most Parish and Town Councils have their own planning committees where they discuss applications and agree on a response. - 2.10 Parish and Town Councils can request that an application is determined at the Winchester City Council (WCC) Planning Committee if their response raises relevant planning considerations which are contrary to the planning officers' recommendation.
+Parish and Town Councils are provided with a pro-forma to complete which will be web published as part of the electronic case file.
 Town/Parish Councillors cannot sit on Winchester City Council Committee, or vote at City Council meetings, however they are encouraged to attend and participate at the planning committee during public participation.